As an Amazon Associate we earn from qualifying purchases.

 - Place a strip of the tape from under the breast, almost the same position as your regular bra band.

 - Let the tape follow your bustline’s curve.
-Pull as much as you can to hold the boobs in your desired position.
+Pull as much as you can to hold your boobs in your desired position.
 You may go straight through the nipples for a better lift.

 - Push inwards from the outside of the breasts if you need more cleavage.
 Imagine how your breasts should look when wearing a plunge or demi bra.